You are here:

 Properties which are not related to project work can be split into two categories: Operating and excess properties.

 Excess property, also referred to as non-operating property, includes those sites which are no longer needed by the department.
-Once a location is classified as excess, the property can be sold.
+ODOT must declare excess property as surplus before it can be sold.

 Surplus property owned by ODOT is generally sold in two ways: Auction sales and direct sales.